sidharthkumar10500/sidharthkumar10500.github.io/_pages/research.md

 p { margin-bottom: -10px; }
 </style>

-<font face="helvetica" size="3"> <p>In my research career, I have worked on the following topics.</p><br>
+<font face="helvetica" size="3"> <p>In my research career, I have worked on the following topics till now.</p><br>

 <font face="helvetica" color="#A93226" size="4.5">
           <p>Current Research: Computational MRI</p></font>

 <font face="helvetica" size="3">
 <ul>
-<li> Working on using deep learning methods to create arbitrary contrasts from quantitative MR parameter maps estimated from undersampled k-space MRI data using low-rank subspace-based methods.  </li>
+<li> Working on using deep learning methods correct the arbritrary contrasts created using synthetic MRI maps.
+The current sequences used to estimate MRI parameter maps cannot include all the underlying physics or accounting them would result in a very long sequence.
+The aim of my current work is to translate the synthetic generated contrasts to clinically relevant contrasts.  </li>

-<li> Also looking at estimating the tissue parameter maps directly from the undersampled k-space data using physics-based modeling.
+<li> In parallel, I am also looking at estimating the tissue parameter maps directly from the undersampled k-space data using physics-based modeling techniques.
 </li>

 </ul>